BU-Spark/ds-councilor-worrell-gun-violence/spring23-team-2/README.md

 Team 2
 ## Project summary
-    Our goal with this project is to comprehend the occurrence of gun violence in District 4 and throughout the city.
-We aim to identify the underlying factors that drive the gun violence, and it is analyzed by ploting the geographic distribution and comparative volume of these violence.
+    Gun violence is a serious issue in District 4 of Boston, as well as in many other district in the Boston city.
+    The goal of this project is to conduct a comprehensive analysis on the given data of boston city to address this issue.
+    By providing valuable insights,
+    the project aims to find data-driven policies and strategies to reducing gun violence in District 4 and across Boston.
 ## What we did
     - Compared the population distribution in different district.
     - Extract shooting data from crime incident report.